Guidelines for Documenting a Disability

 - Nature and severity of diagnosed disability

-- Impact of the disability in the academic environment
+- Impact of the disability in the university environment

-- Rationale for reasonable accommodation, auxiliary aids and services for individual courses, programs, activities and facilities.
+- Rationale for requested accommodation(s), auxiliary aids and services for individual courses, programs, activities and/or facilities

 - Previous use of accommodations and auxiliary aids and services in the academic environment

-- A clear diagnostic statement identifying the disability.
-The date of the most current assessment and the date of original diagnosis as appropriate
+A clear diagnostic statement identifying the disability.
+This should include the date of the most current assessment and the date of original diagnosis, as appropriate.

 Suggested Reasonable Accommodations:

-- Recommendations for accommodations by outside agencies will be considered and may be adopted when they are congruent with the institution in providing equal access to courses, programs, facilities and services and when they are reasonable in nature
+Providers may suggest accommodations or academic adjustments.
+These recommendations should include a rationale for each based on the functional limitations of the condition.
+Recommendations by outside agencies will be considered and may be adopted when they are congruent with the institution in providing equal access to courses, programs, facilities and services and when they are reasonable in nature.